mpkrass7/m_pkfire/content/project/rfp-monster/index.markdown

 ### Post Hackathon

-My company has marketed our project pretty heavily since we presented.
+My company marketed our project pretty heavily since we presented.
 They even made me take away the cookie monster stuff and make a more professional demo video of it, which is on the DataRobot Youtube Channel.
 You can watch both and tell me which one you like better.

 RFP Monster (My Hackathon Video)
 [![RFP Monster](./rfp-monster-video.jpg)](https://www.youtube.com/watch?v=a1UNpZVLsgA "My Hackathon RFP Monster")